-In the Caledon Conifer Forests ecoregion we find the classic Scottish Highland landscape of sheep-grazed valleys, wooded hillsides, purple-heathered mountains, and fog-blanketed plateaus.
+In the Caledon Conifer Forests ecoregion, we find the classic Scottish Highland landscape of sheep-grazed valleys, wooded hillsides, purple-heathered mountains, and fog-blanketed plateaus.
 There are patches of remnant ancient pine forest, home to the endemic Scottish crossbill and rare capercaillie.
 The moor and woodland are occupied by emblematic red deer, red and black grouse, and the last Scottish wildcats.
 Large open spaces support golden eagles; ptarmigan, golden plover, and snow bunting breed on the mountaintops.

 This ecoregion covers upland Scotland, encompassing the Northwest Highlands, Grampian, and Cairngorm Mountains.
 Ben Nevis, a mountain in the south of the ecoregion 1,345 m tall is the highest point in the United Kingdom.
 The area is mainly metamorphic rocks with frequent patches of intrusive igneous rock.
-The climate is warm temperate with an oceanic influence, generally colder and drier in the east.
-Average temperatures are 3–14ºC in Lairg and 0–16ºC in Aviemore, with winter temperatures reaching -20ºC in the mountains and mean annual rainfall of around 875 mm.
+The climate is warm-temperate with an oceanic influence, generally colder and drier in the east.
+Average temperatures are 3–14ºC in Lairg and 0–16ºC in Aviemore, with winter temperatures reaching -20ºC in the mountains and a mean annual rainfall of around 875 mm.

-The natural tree line of the ecoregion is only 500–600 m above sea-level because the oceanic climate imposes restrictions on tree growth.
+The natural tree line of the ecoregion is only 500–600 m above sea level because the oceanic climate imposes restrictions on tree growth.
 Above this, heather dominates to around 750 m, giving way to mosaics of dwarf shrub heath, including rare montane willow scrub, moss heath, and grassland.
 On high plateaus, such as the Cairngorms, there is a close sward of woolly fringe moss and late-lying snow patches have a specialist flora of mosses and lichens.
 Only 4% of Scotland is covered by native woodland and the vast majority of this is in the Highlands.
-Scots pines are remnants of ancient forest, found with downy birch, silver birch and pockets of rowan, juniper, and aspen.
+Scots pines are remnants of an ancient forest, found with downy birch, silver birch, and pockets of rowan, juniper, and aspen.
 Forest floor plants include twinflower, heather, bilberry, and cowberry bushes.

 Sports hunting of red deer is important to the Highland economy.
 Mammal predator species include pine marten, Eurasian otter, red fox, Eurasian badger, and wildcat.
 The ecoregion is the primary location in the UK for red squirrels, mountain hare, red grouse, black grouse, and the Scottish population of western capercaillie, which feeds mainly on pine needles in winter.
 The Scottish crossbill is endemic to the ecoregion, feeding on seeds from native scots pine.
 Ptarmigan, golden plover, purple sandpiper, snow bunting, and dotterel breed on mountain plateaus; northern long-eared owl, hen harrier, and golden eagle hunt in the forest and moorland.